A clinical trial is a research study, where a new drug or treatment is tested on people to assess its benefits and risks.

 You will also need to consider your own motivation for taking part in a trial, and what you will need to take into account.

-You can find more information on clinical trials, and on making the decision whether or not to join one, at UK CAB; on the NHS Choices website; and in resources provided by the UK Clinical Research Collaboration.
+You can find more information on clinical trials, and on deciding whether or not to join one, at UK CAB, on the NHS Choices website, and in resources provided by the UK Clinical Research Collaboration.

 ‹‹ Back to: Changes to HIV drug prescribing

 (No votes cast)

 or register to vote.

 Adding an article to My favourites will allow you to easily come back to it later or print it.